Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Conclusions

-Motivated by recent advances in scalable Bayesian inference for mixed logit models, this current paper derives a mean-field variational Bayes method for the estimation of mixed logit models with unobserved inter- and intra-individual heterogeneity.
-In a simulation study, we benchmark the performance of the proposed method against MCMC and provide a proof-of-concept of the feasibility of the proposed VB method.
-We show that VB is substantially faster than MCMC but also find that VB is noticeably less accurate than MCMC.
-A possible explanation for this discrepancy in predictive accuracy is that the mean-field assumption of VB is too simplistic.
+Motivated by recent advances in scalable Bayesian inference for discrete choice models, this paper derives a variational Bayes (VB) method for posterior inference in mixed logit models with unobserved inter- and intra-individual heterogeneity.
+The proposed VB method uses quasi-Monte Carlo (QMC) integration to approximate the intractable expectations of the log-sum of exponentials term and relies on quasi-Newton methods to update the variational factors of the utility parameters.
+In a simulation study, we benchmark the performance of the proposed VB method against maximum simulated likelihood (MSL) estimation and Markov chain Monte Carlo (MCMC) in terms of parameter recovery, predictive accuracy and computational efficiency.

-There are several directions in which future research may build on the work presented in the current paper.
-First, the quality of the variational approximation should be improved by increasing the tightness of the variational lower bound.
-One possible way to achieve this is to inject structure into the formulation of the variational distribution and to recognise that the model parameters are related in a hierarchical fashion \citep{ranganath2016hierarchical}.
-Alternatively, the expressiveness of the variational distribution could be enhanced by employing more flexible families of distributions such as mixtures or normalising flows \citep{jaakkola1998improving, rezende2015variational}.
-A second direction for future research is to develop an online inference method which will enable near real-time learning and prediction of individual preferences. \citet{hoffman2013stochastic} establish connections between VB and stochastic optimisation and show how VB can be applied to streaming data.
+In summary, the simulation study demonstrates that VB can be an attractive alternative to MSL and MCMC for the computationally-efficient estimation of mixed logit models with unobserved inter- and intra-individual heterogeneity.
+In the majority of the considered experimental settings, VB performs at least as well as MSL and MCMC at parameter recovery and out-of-sample prediction, while being between 2.8 and 17.7 times faster than the competing methods.
+The simulation study also shows that MSL with analytical gradients and parallelised log-likelihood and gradient computations represents a viable alternative to MCMC in terms of both parameter recovery and computational efficiency.
+This finding stands in contrast to the study by \citet{becker2018bayesian}.
+In their study, the authors observe that MSL estimation is substantially slower than MCMC, Yet, their implementation of MSL estimation is not parallelised and does not use analytical gradients.